gpadillaq/web-scraper/README.md

 - Assets are precompiled during the Docker build.
 - For production, set `RAILS_ENV=production` and provide the correct `RAILS_MASTER_KEY`.
 - To update dependencies or reset the environment, use `bin/setup`.

----

-# README

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:

-- Ruby version

-- System dependencies

-- Configuration

-- Database creation

-- Database initialization

-- How to run the test suite

-- Services (job queues, cache servers, search engines, etc.)

-- Deployment instructions

-- ...